aliuwho/cpsc-304-project/README.md

 Time management: working consistently, setting up meetings and coordinating schedules Achieving usable functionality of the app while maintaining an appropriate scale (i.e., separating key functionalities from nice-to-haves)
-Equal distribution of work, considering some queries/sections (bids vs. moderator actions vs. listings, for example) are more complex than others
+Equal distribution of work, considering some queries/sections (bids vs. moderator actions vs. listings, for example) are more complex than others.

 ## Bonus Features, If Possible

 Search posts by keyword
 Add photo of item

 ---